CalabreseLab/seekr/README.md

 ### Quickstart

-To get a .csv file of communities for every transcript in a small .fa file called  [`example.fa`](https://raw.githubusercontent.com/CalabreseLab/seekr/master/seekr/tests/data/example.fa), (where RNAs have been normalized to a data set of canonical transcripts from [GENCODE](https://www.gencodegenes.org/), we would run:
+To get a .csv file of communities for every transcript in a small .fa file called  [`example.fa`](https://raw.githubusercontent.com/CalabreseLab/seekr/master/seekr/tests/data/example.fa), where *k*-mer counts have been standardized against the set of canonical transcripts from [GENCODE](https://www.gencodegenes.org/), we would run:

 ```